logzio/logz-docs/_source/user-guide/infrastructure-monitoring/p8s-remote-write.md

 ##### Verify the remote_write configuration

-+ **Run a query**: To check that the remote_write configuration is working properly, if you are scraping Prometheus metrics, do one of the following and verify that the result is greater than zero (n > 0) for the url:
++ **Run a query**: If you are scraping Prometheus metrics, you can check that the remote_write configuration is working properly by doing one of the following and verifying that the result is greater than zero (n > 0) for the url:

-  + Run a query on your local Prometheus interface for the metric `prometheus_remote_storage_samples_total`.
+  * Run a query on your local Prometheus interface for the metric `prometheus_remote_storage_samples_total`.

-  + Check for the metric in the `/metrics` endpoint on your Prometheus server.
+  * Check for the metric in the `/metrics` endpoint on your Prometheus server.

 + **Check via Grafana Explore**: To verify that metrics are arriving to Logz,io:
   1. Open **Explore <i class="far fa-compass"></i>** in the left menu bar.